privacysandbox/privacy-sandbox-demos/docs/deploy-to-linux-docker.md

 ## Prerequisites

-These instructions are given for Linux environments and assume you have the following packages installed on your system and your user is in the sudoers list (can execute commands with root access using sudo).
-If you plan to contribute to the code, a GitHub account is also required to commit your change and/or make pull requests.
+These instructions are given for Linux environments, assuming you have the following packages installed on your system and your user is in the sudoers list (can execute commands with root access using sudo).
+If you plan to contribute to the code, a GitHub account must also commit your change and/or make pull requests.

-The following packages must be installed
+The following packages must be installed:

 - [docker](https://docs.docker.com/engine/install/)
 - [docker-compose](https://docs.docker.com/compose/install/)